7 signs your pet is BORED!

 While cats and dogs sleep far more than humans (up to 16 hours and 14 hours a day depending on their age) it’s worth keeping an eye out for over-sleeping.
 Check for any potential health issues first before moving onto boredom as a possible cause.

-Arranging pet insurance through Purely Pets means you have round-the-clock access to a Vet Helpline to get advice and guidance for any pet-related questions.
+Arranging pet insurance through Purely Pets means you have round-the-clock access to the JOII Pet Care service to get advice and guidance for any pet-related questions.

 1. Fighting and aggression towards other pets